advertisement

 3. Challenge your thoughts -- If your intrusive thoughts are still causing you distress, challenge them with logic.
 When one comes into your mind, ask yourself if it is rooted in reality.
 You will usually find that it is purely irrational.

-4. Distract yourself -- If you cannot challenge a distressful thought, divert your attention by engaging in healthy distractions like exercising and spending time with loved ones.
+4. Distract yourself -- If you cannot challenge a thought that scares you, divert your attention by engaging in healthy distractions like exercising and spending time with loved ones.

 5. Reduce your stress and anxiety levels -- I have found that a stressed and anxious mind attracts intrusive thoughts like moths to a flame.
 Therefore, to decrease their frequency, work on limiting your stress and anxiety levels

-Intrusive thoughts are distressful and hard to deal with, so I hope it will comfort you to know that you are not the only one experiencing them.
+Intrusive thoughts can scare you and be hard to deal with, so I hope it will comfort you to know that you are not the only one experiencing them.
 However, if they are overwhelming you and affecting the quality of your life, it's best to seek professional help.

 Sources